itzi-vignesh/nm-projects-speech-recognition/nm-unit4/CONTRIBUTING.md

 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style

-* Use 4 spaces for indentation rather than tabs
-* Keep line length under 100 characters
-* Run `npm run format` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.